Dionisiy/CA/introduction-to-objects.md

 1. We can assign our objects properties through parameters we pass in when the object is created.
 2. We can give our objects methods automatically.

+### **Methods**

+**Methods** are like functions that are associated with a particular object.

+They are especially helpful when you want to either:

+1. Update the object properties
+2. Calculate something based on an object's properties.